ChenweWu/personal-website/content/publication/example7/index.md

 ---
-title: "Sensor-based Gaze and Pose Tracking Analysis of Student Group Behavior in the Makerspace"
+title: "Designing New Ways of Capturing Social Learning in Makerspace using Multimodal Data Streams"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Edwin Cheng 1
+- Edwin Cheng
-- Chenwei Wu 1
+- Chenwei Wu
-- Chelsea Chen 2
-- Chris Chi 3
 - Bertrand Schneider

-date: "2022-12-01T00:00:00Z"
+date: "2023-12-01T00:00:00Z"
 doi: ""
 external_link: ""
 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-12-01T00:00:00Z"
+publishDate: "2023-12-01T00:00:00Z"

 links:
 - icon: file-powerpoint